prhasn/TheeCal/README.md

 https://theecal.com/
 ```

+### Status
+The project is a work in progress.
+Hopefully, it can showcase the power of progressive web apps, as a future solution for a consistent experience across devices online and offline.

 ### Background
 This project was created in a weekend a few months back after frustration from currently available desktop calculators and alternative PWA ones that fail to keep up with UI standards, e.g. Gnome's calculator.